wiwiluo/BunkrDownloader/README.md

 ## Logging

-The application logs any issues encountered during the download process in a file named session_log.txt.
+The application logs any issues encountered during the download process in a file named `session_log.txt`.
 Check this file for any URLs that may have been blocked or had errors.